myparcelnl/delivery-options-2.x/README.md

 obj = JSON.parse(json);
 ```

 When you're experiencing trouble with the implementation we're ready to help you out!
-Please reach out to us via support@sendmyparcel.be
+Please reach out to us via support@myparcel.nl